jelix/castor/docs/en/usage.md

 By default, Castor assumes that the template is an html template.

-It's important to indicate what type of content it is, so Castor can use plugins that targets this content type specifically.
+It's important to indicate what type of content it is, so Castor can use plugins that target this content type specifically.
 Some plugins may be available only for some content type.

 You should indicate the content type into the template by setting the `output-type`